-Our decision to pivot our business strategy to focus on the development of our commercial AI/ML software platform was based in part on our estimate of the potential addressable market for our platform, pricing, adoption rates and sales cycles.
+Our decision to pivot our business strategy to focus on the development of our commercial AI/ML Software Platform was based in part on our estimates of the potential addressable market, pricing, adoption rates and sales cycles for our platform.
 However, the market demand for our software platform is unproven, and important assumptions about the characteristics of targeted markets, pricing and sales cycles may be inaccurate.